 In addition to that, you want to look for quality.
 Not all protein is created equal.
 If your body can’t absorb the protein, it’s of no use to you!
 This is when I’d recommend our Level-1 or Vegan Power Pro.

-Level-1 is a high-quality blend of whey protein isolate, whey protein concentrate, and milk protein.
-It also comes low-temperature processed and cross-flow microfiltrated.
+Level-1 is a high-quality whey protein concentrate, which is a sustained assimilation protein.
+It is also low-temperature processed and cross-flow microfiltrated.
 These are high-quality processing standards that can preserve the bioavailability of the protein.
 On top of that, the protein isn't exposed to harsh chemicals or excessive heat during the processing.

 There are a bunch of amazing flavors to choose from, especially if you’re looking for one to satisfy your sweet tooth!